Food and Food Ingredients

 The following examples are intended to show some of the situations in which sales are taxable as sales of prepared food and drink.

-Example A. A movie theater owner operates a movie theater and a concession stand in the lobby of the theater.
+Example A: A movie theater owner operates a movie theater and a concession stand in the lobby of the theater.
 There is not a separate area set aside for eating facilities.
 Sales of prepared food and drink through the concession stand are taxable.

-Example B. As a convenience to employees, a manufacturer owns and operates several food and drink vending machines located on the premises of the plant.
+Example B: As a convenience to employees, a manufacturer owns and operates several food and drink vending machines located on the premises of the plant.
 No separate seating or other facilities for eating are provided.
 Sales of prepared food and drink through the vending machines are taxable.

-Example C. Mobile vendor units located throughout an office are operated by the owner of the business and are stocked with snack food priced to cover the cost of the items to the employer.
+Example C: Mobile vendor units located throughout an office are operated by the owner of the business and are stocked with snack food priced to cover the cost of the items to the employer.
 No separate eating facilities are provided.
 Sales of prepared food through the mobile vendors are taxable.

-Example D. An insurance company hires a caterer to run a cafeteria that provides food, at a low cost, to its employees.
+Example D: An insurance company hires a caterer to run a cafeteria that provides food, at a low cost, to its employees.
 The insurance company also pays the caterer an amount, per month, that varies with the number of meals the caterer serves to provide this food service.
-The caterer does not lease the cafeteria premises; therefore, the premises remains under the control of the insurance company.
-In this case, the caterer sells the food in a space made “available to the retailer [caterer],” and the amount which the insurance company pays, on a monthly basis, to the caterer is presumed to be the taxable sales price from the sale of prepared food, as well as the amount paid by the employees to the caterer.
+The caterer does not lease the cafeteria premises; therefore, the premises remain under the control of the insurance company.
+In this case, the caterer sells the food in a space made “available to the retailer [caterer],” and the amount that the insurance company pays, on a monthly basis, to the caterer is presumed to be the taxable sales price from the sale of prepared food, as well as the amount paid by the employees to the caterer.

 b.
 “Prepared food” does not include food that is any of the following: